 By 2023, there will be nearly 628 million public Wi-Fi hotspots.
 And as their number grows, so do the potential dangers.
 Let’s look at what you risk by connecting to a free public Wi-Fi network.

-Well, even browsing the web can get you in trouble because using public Wi-Fi makes you an easy target for browser hijackers and other malware.
-You may be just opening a news website when an innocent-looking pop-up ad appears on the screen.
+The use of public Wi-Fi makes you an easy target for browser hijackers who distribute malware to unsuspecting web surfers.
+You may be just opening a news website when a supposedly innocent-looking pop-up ad appears on the screen.
 What you don’t know is that by accidentally clicking on it, you welcome dangerous software right into your phone or laptop.

 How to stay safe on public Wi-Fi